Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator: Measurements

 To estimate the differential surface density, $\Delta\Sigma(R)$, for each combination of lens and source tomographic samples, we used the open-source Python package \texttt{dsigma}\footnote{\url{https://dsigma.readthedocs.io/en/latest/}} \citep{2022ascl.soft04006L}.
 For the DESI and Buzzard analyses, we compute $\Delta \Sigma(R)$ in 15 logarithmic radial bins spanning $0.08 < R < 80\,h^{-1}\,\mathrm{Mpc}$, and for the BOSS analysis we adopt 10 logarithmic bins between $0.5 < R < 50\,h^{-1}\,\mathrm{Mpc}$ to allow for comparisons with previous work \citep{blake_testing_2020}.
 We apply the same small-scale non-linear suppression scale $R_0$ in all cases (as described below).
 For each lens $l$ and source $s$ in a given scale bin, the tangential shear of the source ellipticity $e_t$ relative to the lens is converted into an excess surface density,

 where $\theta = R / \chi(z_l)$ maps the projected separation $R$ to an angular scale via the lens comoving distance $\chi(z_l)$.
 The weight assigned to each lens-source pair is,

 where $w_s$ is the source galaxy weight derived from shape measurements in the weak lensing catalogues, and $\Sigma_c$ is the comoving critical surface density for the lens-source geometry defined in Eq.~\ref{eq:sigmac}.
-We apply multiplicative calibration corrections to the galaxy-galaxy lensing measurements to account for the multiplicative shear bias calibrated for each weak lensing survey using image simulations (and introduced to the mocks), and for the dilution caused by photometric redshift errors \citep[sometimes known as the $f_{\rm bias}$ factor,][]{2012MNRAS.420.3240N}.
+Our full implementation of the galaxy-galaxy lensing measurements is described by \cite{2025arXiv250621677H}, in which we apply corrections to account for the multiplicative shear bias calibrated for each weak lensing survey using image simulations (and introduced to the mocks), and for the dilution caused by photometric redshift errors \citep[sometimes known as the $f_{\rm bias}$ factor,][]{2012MNRAS.420.3240N}.
 For each source sample, we also subtract the contribution of Eq.~\ref{eq:dsigest} around random lens catalogues with the same distribution as the data.